PageNow/presence-api/README.md

 ### AWS Lambda

-Provides all the presence related functionalities with serverless framework.
+It provides all the presence functionalities with serverless framework.

 * `connect` is invoked via websocket when a user connects to it.
 It stores the user's connection id in *presence_user_connection* and *presence_connection_user* Redis field.
 * `heartbeat` is invoked every minute via websocket from the Chrome extension.
 It updates the timestamp of _status_ Redis field.